CAPD has expanded! Learn more about what's available to you in our two locations: Building 7-103 and Building E17-294.

 • Micro-internships

-• Students and postdocs can schedule 15 – 50 minute in-person, or virtual appointments between 7 am – 7 pm.CAPD operating hours will be 10 am – 4 pm, Monday – Friday, but virtual and in-person meetings and advising appointments will happen before and after open hours.
+• Students and postdocs can schedule 15 – 50 minute in-person, or virtual appointments between 7 am – 7 pm.
+CAPD operating hours will be 10 am – 4 pm, Monday – Friday, but virtual and in-person meetings and advising appointments will happen before and after open hours.
 Information about alumni appointments is on the CAPD alumni webpage.

-• Our workshops will be both inperson and virtual.
-MIT’s Handshake events page lists workshops and events.
+• We offer both virtual and in-person events.
+You can find our workshops and events either on CAPD’s website or on MIT’s Handshake events page.
 Event information will continue to be delivered to academic administrator inboxes weekly, and new staff members can sign up for event emails on our website.
 Also, the workshop request form is available for special requests.

-• Many employers are strategizing their college recruitment; therefore, recruiting and career fairs will be both in-person and virtual.
-MIT’s Handshake will host information sessions, coffee talks, presentations, internships and full-time opportunities listings, and interview schedules.
-Students and postdocs are encouraged to complete their Handshake profiles and set up their notifications to get alerts on the activities of most interest to them.
+• Many employers are strategizing their college recruitment; therefore, many recruiting and career fair opportunities will be both in-person and virtual.
+MIT’s iteration of Handshake will host information sessions, coffee talks, presentations, internships and full-time opportunity listings, and interview schedules.
+Students, postdocs, and recent alums are encouraged to complete their Handshake profiles and set up their notifications to get alerts on the activities of most interest to them.

-• We expect another competitive season of mainly virtual interviewing for students applying to graduate and professional schools.
-Prehealth Advising, Distinguished Fellowship Advising, and Graduate School Advising are part of CAPD services and another way we support students as they explore various career paths.
+• We expect another competitive season for students applying to graduate and professional schools.
+Prehealth Advising, Distinguished Fellowship Advising, and graduate school advising are part of CAPD services and additional ways that we support students as they explore various career paths.

-In addition to the Fall Career Fair series, other career fairs will be offered by partners across campus and Harvard.
-View our Annual Career Fairs at MIT page for a full list of planned and anticipated fairs.
+• In addition to the Fall Career Fair series, other career fairs will be offered by partners across campus and Harvard.
+View our annual career fairs at MIT page for a full list of planned and anticipated fairs.

 Student working machinery with instructor observing

-Helpful Resources for Faculty and Staff
+Helpful resources for faculty and staff

 The MIT Great Dome illuminated at night.